Lewis and Susan Jenkins

 • Jeremiah 19:5 (NIV) “They have built the high places of Baal to burn their children in the fire as offerings to Baal—something I did not command or mention, nor did it enter my mind.”

-The Jeremiah verses are plain enough, although when I was a boy the religious authorities explained God’s stated lack of awareness as a poetical device.
-But after some years I was not satisfied with that and took my question directly to God since both he and my mother said I could do that.
+After a few years, I got dissatisfied with their dodge and took my question directly to God since both He and my mother said I could.
 Mom had led me to Jesus when I was going on eight years old, and she also gave me the powerful advice that anytime God talked to his people in the Bible, I could now put my name there.
 Well!
-James 1:5 says, “If any man lack wisdom, let him ask of God…” and (with apologies to Sojourner Truth) ain’t I a man?
+James 1:5 says that if any man lacks wisdom, let him ask of God.
+So, whenever this boy had a tough question, he asked it.
+And if anyone objected, he could declare (with apologies to Sojourner Truth): Ain’t I a man?

 • Home